moedeveloper/pass-time-finder/README.md

 and voilaa!! follow instructions, remember to press 2.
 1 is for testing!

+The application will find the first available time slot for you and fill in all inserted information that you have entered on startup.

+The last two steps are done mannually, if you want it automatically simply comment out line 183 and 184 in `SearchMotor`

 Note: this shit will work on Windows and linux please feel free to update the documentation if you manage to run it there.